harvard-dce/mo-scaler/README.md

 ## Getting started

+Tested with python v3.6/v2.7

 1. Git clone this repo and cd into it.
-1. Create a virtual environement: `virtualenv venv && source venv/bin/activate` (optional but recommended)
+1. Create a virtual environement: `virtualenv venv && source venv/bin/activate`
+1. Install pip-tools: `pip install pip-tools`
-1. Install the requirements: `pip install -r requirements.txt`
+1. Install the requirements: `pip-sync`
 1. Create a `.env` file: `cp .env.dist .env`.
 See **Settings** below for required values.

 ## Usage